panwalker2/Skills-Assessment/README.md

 Submitting
 ----------
-When you are done please push the changes and send us a link.
+When you are done please push the changes with a README outlining your methods and let us know.